 Liam is almost four and half now, and we are beginning to consider our school options for next year.
 He goes to the most amazing preschool program now, they’ve sat the bar far too high.
 We just love it!
 Liam is also an August birthday, which is a struggle I was not prepared for.
 The cut off for school is September 1 in some places and August 1 in other places.
 Will we send him to Kindergarten?
 Will we hold him back?
 Will he be the youngest or oldest in class?
 Will we just homeschool forever?
 So many questions…

 For now, we are just going to focus on the period of time between this week and the last week of July.
 I’ll be homeschooling Liam a sort of Kindergarten Readinesss/Kindy curriculum.
 This kind of sprang up, because Liam is obsessed with learning how to read.
 He’s young and doesn’t quite understand the steps in between.. so, we are starting from scratch here.
 Homeschooling is good for me too, because it makes it slightly easier for me to be more intentional with my boys.
+My friend told me to check out Montessori school and it looks a good option, however I think Liam is happy with homeschooling at the minute.
+He seems to love it!!

 Before I get too far distracted, I want to share my homeschool Pinterest board.
 I’ll be pinning the things we use in our homeschool from some of my favorite bloggers.